eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-21-return-http-status-codes-in-dataplane/README.md

 ## Decision

-The dataplane public API will optionally expose the original response from an HTTP data source based on a new attribute flag in the source data address.
+The dataplane public API will optionally expose the original response from an HTTP data source based on a new Data type in the source data address.

 ## Rationale